University Recreation Jobs

 - Strong background in the specific activity they will be teaching

-- Strong organizational skills and ability to organize and lead a class in a logical and well-planned manner
+- Strong organizational skills and the ability to organize and lead a class in a logical and well-planned manner

 - Timeliness/professionalism